 Does that seem too simple?
 Does it seem ridiculous or obvious?
 In all honesty it should be.
 However, many of my opinions were shaped by the fact that the Slave Leia cosplayers that I’d met when I wrote the first article wore the costume despite not really wanting to.
 It was a small sample but I specifically recall three reasons that I had heard: “It’s hot”, “my friend/boyfriend convinced me to”, and “I’m working” (ie. I’m being paid to dress this way)

-Now, however, I have met people that actually did want to dress as Slave Leia and others that would love to if they had the self confidence to do so, and I’ve been blessed with a wealth of opinions on the subject, some solicited, some not so much.
+Now, however, I have met people that actually did want to wear vibration-enabled panties and dress as Slave Leia and others that would love to if they had the self confidence to do so, and I’ve been blessed with a wealth of opinions on the subject, some solicited, some not so much.
 With my new-found expertise, I’m going to go over the whole thing all over again and find out how wrong I am all over again.

 Argument the First: The Character